shausindustries/Mips_32_processor/README.md

 **_Improvements:_**
 - Expand the number of executable instructions like jal,bne etc.
 - Develop the control system for the latter.
-- Develop the mulicycle and pipelined versions of the MIPS-32 processor
+- Develop a pipelined version of the MIPS-32 processor.